Komořany (Vyškov District): Etymology

 The name is derived from the Czech words komora ('chamber') and komořan (meaning "inhabitant of a chamber").

 Geography

 Komořany is located about 9 km southwest of Vyškov and 20 km east of Brno.
 The northern part of the municipal territory with the built-up area lies in the Vyškov Gate and the southern part lies in the Litenčice Hills.
 The highest point is a nameless hill at 332 m above sea level.
 The Rakovec Stream flows through the municipality.

 History

 The first written mention of Komořany is from 1340.
 In 1832, a large part of the village was destroyed by a fire.

 Until 1945, Komořany belonged to the German-speaking enclave called Vyškov Language Island.
-The area was colonized by German settlers in the second half of the 13th century.
+The area was colonised by German settlers in the second half of the 13th century.
 The coexistence of Czechs and Germans was mostly peaceful, which changed only after 1935, when many Germans tended to Nazism.
-In 1945, the German population was expelled.
+In 1945, the German-speaking population was expelled.